How to Choose Your Wedding Photographer – Getting the Best Photography to Suit Your Needs

 Research, Research, Research!

 So you’ll likely spend a fair whack on the photography for your wedding – be sure to get it right when choosing your wedding photographer.
-Use the WWW and search keywords that reflect the style that you’re looking for.
+Use the internet and search keywords that reflect the style that you’re looking for.
 At this stage, the photographer’s location isn’t important.
-But get an idea of the different options and styles that appeal to you most.
-Only then can you start to narrow down the various photographers in your area.
+But get an idea of the options and styles that appeal to you most.
+Only then can you start narrowing down the photographers in your area.
 Or not… I live in Wales but also cover weddings in Bristol, London and the southeast.
-If you love the work of a photographer who lives further afield, speak to them.
+If you love the work of a photographer who lives further afield, speak to them and find out if they cover your area.

 Read reviews of how other couples have found the service and results.
 Many of my past clients are happy to be contacted if further assurances are required.

-Short-list a few that resonate well with you and arrange to meet them.
+Shortlist a few that resonate well with you and ring them.
 Personality and photographic flair are equally important, so ultimately, choose who you both like the work of and feel you can work with.
-If a meeting isn’t possible, ask about arranging a SKYPE chat or phone call.
-I work between London and Cardiff/South Wales so meeting somewhere mutually convenient in either area shouldn’t be a problem.
+Ask about arranging a video chat or phone call.
+I work between London, Bristol and Cardiff/South Wales, so if you’d like to meet before booking, it shouldn’t be a problem.

 When Choosing Your Wedding Photographer, Ask Yourself: